dodemodexter/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 ⚠ **Note:** Slightly heavier than original version — not recommended on low-memory ESP.

+## Android App (APK)

+An Android app is available to simplify access without modifying the native files of the SPA : [Download the APK (https://github.com/dodemodexter/WiFi-remote-for-Bestway-Lay-Z-SPA/blob/master/Code/APK/Lay-Z-VisualA-Dodemodexter.apk)]

 ### 📥 Installation Instructions

 **To install the Modern UI (v2):**